Delport121/Obsidian_Vault/To do.md

 - [ ] Music
 - [ ] Organise spotify
 ## To get
-- [ ] Get dog blanket for bike in car
 - [ ] Get water pack
 - [ ] Get garmin watch
 ## Later on or low priority